ooni/ooni.org/content/support/ooni-censorship-measurement-campaigns/index.md

 ---
-title: "Coordinating OONI censorship measurement campaignsr"
+title: "Coordinating OONI censorship measurement campaigns"
 description: "This documentation explains how you can coordinate OONI censorship measurement campaigns around the world."
 ---

+**Last updated:** 21st March 2023

 Internet censorship around the world often [emerges during political events](https://ooni.org/documents/2022-ooni-submission-ohchr-report-internet-shutdowns.pdf), such as elections or protests.
 The abrupt emergence of new blocks requires rapid response in terms of measurement, particularly if the blocks are short-lived.
 Such measurement can help with the collection of data that can potentially serve as evidence of internet censorship, supporting the efforts of journalists, researchers, and human rights defenders challenging the blocks.